 The 10 Commandments are important.
 Children need to understand the directions and rules God gives for life.
 That’s why it’s so important to teach the 10 Commandments for Kids.
-This page is the index for our new curriculum that takes a closer look at each of the commandments in a series we call “God’s Good Rules” We’ll be adding to this page as the lesson comes online.
+This page is the index for our new curriculum that takes a closer look at each of the commandments in a series we call “God’s Good Rules”

 “God’s Good Rules” Curriculum for Kids